-The knowledge gained from the MEMD analysis and its significance can also be used for improving predictions or finding time-windows in which prediction works well.
-To do this, we take the use a relatively simple multi-linear regression model (for details see Appendix C; cf., Omrani et al. 2022) with three (input) timeseries: SST (Niño3), τ_x (Niño5), and thermocline depth (Niño6) to predict the SST (Niño3).
-We included thermocline depth (Niño6) as a predictor as this improved the results compared with using just SST (Niño3) and τ_x (Niño5) as predictors, which are the two main quantities in the SWP oscillator (Eqs.
+To do this, we use a relatively simple multi-linear regression model (for details see Appendix C; cf., Omrani et al. 2022) with three (input) timeseries: SST (Niño3), τ{τ} (Niño5), and thermocline depth (Niño6) to predict the SST (Niño3).
+We included thermocline depth (Niño6) as a predictor as this improved the results compared with using just SST (Niño3) and τ_x (Niño5) as predictors, which are the two main quantities in the SWP Oscillator (Eqs.
 (5) - (8)).
-On the other hand, we do not use τ_x (Niño4) as it is clear from Figs. 3, 4 that it is somewhat redundant (has the same evolution as the SST (Niño3)), and including it actually reduces weakens predictability (not shown).
+On the other hand, we do not use τ{τ} (Niño4) as it is clear from Figs. 3, 4 that it is somewhat redundant (has the same evolution as the SST (Niño3)), and including 560 it actually weakens predictability (not shown).
 Similarly, predictions from tropical Pacific mean thermocline depth are not considered here as they did not improve predictions (not shown).
-We test the prediction for raw data and for data in the 26.5-51 months band, where the SST (Niño3) and PC1 of tropical Pacific SSTs were both significant (i.e., IMF13 timescale band).
-An extension to 16-51 months band (used above) reduces the skill significantly and is hence not pursued further (not shown).